 They are just NORMAL people, with families, siblings, pets and hobbies.

 They use the toilet as I much as I do!

-What am I so freaking nervous about?"
+What am I so nervous about?”

 When you disarm that voice inside of you with the power of humour, you’ll find yourself feeling slightly more relaxed and in tune with who you are.
 You’ll also get to see these “people” as what they truly are: ordinary human beings.

 So rather than feeling awestruck by their title and position, start thinking instead that you might just have plenty of things in common with them.
 They were young once and they too have had their fair share of challenges in life.
-They may have children to deal with at home, survived on little sleep before coming to the office, and are dealing with piles of bills at home too.
+They may have children to deal with at home, survived on little sleep before coming to the office, and are dealing with piles of bills at home, too.

 - PREP YOURSELF MENTALLY

 Just like you’ve prepared for that job interview, you can also prepare yourself by imagining your encounter with your superior.
 So any time you have a meeting with them or you need to drop some files at your boss’ office, ask yourself: